Itinerary for Tasmania - road trip with the family

 Shorter Hikes for young kids in Cradle Mountain

 If you are travelling with younger kids, I recommend the Dove Lake Loop instead or you can take little kids on some of the shorter options such as the Enchanted Walk or the Pencil Pine Falls and Rainforest walk.
 Ideally your best option even if you just go out and back in some sections is to head out for a walk from the Dove Lake shuttle stop as this was the most dramatic and scenic part of the park.

 Well this has been a big one!
-There is so much to see and do in Tasmania and I highly recommend this road trip as an awesome trip to take with kids.
+There is so much to see and do in Tasmania and I highly recommend Tasmania as an awesome trip to take with kids.
 Australia is fortunate to have a plethora of stunning natural attractions and places to visit however Tasmania is one of our favourites for the diversity that it provides and the family friendly experiences.

 Make sure you share this post with family and friends and I welcome you to subscribe for inspiration for your next family holiday.

 If you would like to check out my other Australian destinations read on about Jervis Bay with pets and kids.

 This post includes affiliate links meaning I may receive a small commission for bookings made through this site.
 I only ever link to products I use or like.
 Thanks for your support.